applibgroup/expandable-recycler-view/README.md

 # Usage
 Let's say you are a rock star 🎸 and you want to build an app to show a list of your favorite Genres with a list of their top Artists.

-First create the Ability Slice and call the helper class by passing view and context as arguments and then call the `initViews` method of the helper class.
+First create the Ability Slice and call the respective controller class by passing view and context as arguments and then call the `initViews` method of that class.
 ``` java
 public class ExpandAbilitySlice extends AbilitySlice {
     @Override